 Chitwan National Park

-The Chitwan National Park is the place for the jungle safari tour in Nepal.
+Chitwan National Park is a jungle safari tour destination in Nepal.
 It was established in 1973.
-The altitude of this National park is about 200 M above sea level.
-The area of this national park is 932 square KM.
-More than fifty species of birds live in this national park.
-Rhino, Tiger, elephant, spotted leopard, sloth bear, wild boar, and much more mammals live here.
+The park's altitude is about 200 meters above sea level, and its area is 932 square kilometers.
+More than fifty species of birds live in this national park, as do rhinos, Tigers, elephants, spotted leopards, sloth bears, wild boars, and many other mammals.

 Related: